Ombudsperson

 Who is your Ombudsperson?

 Carissa grew up in rural America in a low socioeconomic class household.
 She completed her BA in 2011, majoring in Studio Art and Psychology.
 She then traveled throughout the United States and Europe, and lived abroad for over a year in Sarajevo, Bosnia.
 This is where Carissa found a passion for understanding and resolving conflict as a transformative process.
 She then moved to CA and completed a master’s degree in Conflict Resolution, Negotiation, and Peace Building.
-While maneuvering through her educational journey Carissa worked as a registered behavior therapist, a small claims court and community mediator.
-She then worked in a non-profit organization providing services to the Los Angeles unhoused population, where she started a new role as an organizational ombuds.
-During this time, she obtained her certification in California as a mediator and began working toward her Organizational Ombuds credentials from the International Ombuds Association.

 How do you engage the Ombuds?

-Currently the Ombuds main office is located at the Herman B Wells library in the Graduate School Offices).
+Currently the Ombuds main office is located at the Herman B. Wells library in the Graduate School Offices.
 While you are always welcome to walk-in, you may find it easier and more convenient to reach out via email at ombuds@iu.edu or via phone (Office: 812-855-4153).
 If needed, the Ombuds can be flexible with the meeting space and will work with you to ensure a confidentiality.

 Communication - the Human Connection - is the key to personal and career success."
 Paul J. Meyer